 How are the modules assessed?

-- Assessment committee: A representative of each consortium member takes part in the final assessment committee at the end of each academic year.
+- Transnational assessment committee: A representative of each consortium member takes part in the final assessment committee at the end of each academic year.
 The assessment committee gathers the results of the different assessments and reviews national and integration module assessments.
-It decides on students' admission to the 2nd year at the end of Year 1 and awards the double Master's degree at the end of Year 2.
+It decides on students' admission to the 2nd year at the end of Year 1 and awards the double Master degree at the end of Year 2.
 It can also give additional tasks for students to carry out if necessary, or decide to maintain (or not) students in the course if they fail to achieve the required level.

 What are the different options?

-Europubhealth+ alumni now work mainly in public or non-profit institutions, in different countries (some stay in Europe and some go back to their home countries).
+Europubhealth+ Alumni now work mainly in public or non-profit institutions, in different countries (some stay in Europe and some go back to their home countries).
 Most of them have obtained a position as manager or project coordinator, where they use both their technical expertise and the social skills developed through their Europubhealth+ experience.